vllm-project/vllm/docs/source/serving/distributed_serving.rst

 In short, you should increase the number of GPUs and the number of nodes until you have enough GPU memory to hold the model.
 The tensor parallel size should be the number of GPUs in each node, and the pipeline parallel size should be the number of nodes.

+After adding enough GPUs and nodes to hold the model, you can run vLLM first, which will print some logs like ``# GPU blocks: 790``.
+Multiply the number by ``16`` (the block size), and you can get roughly the maximum number of tokens that can be served on the current configuration.
+If this number is not satisfying, e.g. you want higher throughput, you can further increase the number of GPUs or nodes, until the number of blocks is enough.

 .. note::
     There is one edge case: if the model fits in a single node with multiple GPUs, but the number of GPUs cannot divide the model size evenly, you can use pipeline parallelism, which splits the model along layers and supports uneven splits.
 In this case, the tensor parallel size should be 1 and the pipeline parallel size should be the number of GPUs.